-- 1. Utilizing a numbering system, NIMS/ICS establishes a scale to categorize the size, magnitude, and overall complexity of an incident.
-On a scale of 1 through 5, with 1 being the most complex, the Office of Emergency Management will utilize these levels when assessing EOC activation, staffing needs, and EOC goals and objectives. - 2.
-The relationships on the following page illustrate the complexity differences between incident types and the need for EOC activation levels.
+- Utilizing a numbering system, NIMS/ICS establishes a scale to categorize the size, magnitude and overall complexity of an incident.
+On a scale of 1 through 5, with 1 being the most complex, the Office of Emergency Management will utilize these levels when assessing EOC activation, staffing needs and EOC goals and objectives. - 2.
+The relationships below illustrate the complexity differences between incident types, and the need for EOC activation levels.

-F. Unified Command (UC)
+F. Unified Command

 - During large incidents there may be multiple organizations with statutory authority to be in command, have operational control or share legal responsibilities.
 To increase efficiency and foster coordination, Unified Command should be applied to incidents involving multiple jurisdictions or agencies. - A Unified Command is an authority structure in which the role of incident commander is shared by two or more individuals, each already having authority from a different agency and/or discipline.
-The individuals within Unified Command make joint decisions and speak as one voice. - Unified Command establishes ICS/IAP, meetings schedules, and documentation requirements.
+The individuals within Unified Command make joint decisions and speak as one voice.

-G. Incident Management Team (IMT)
+G. Incident Management Team

-- Coordinated and activated through the Colorado Division of Homeland Security and Emergency Management (DHSEM), the Type 3 Incident Management Team (IMT) can provide overall management of incident operations, operational coordination and support, and fiscal accountability for field-based operations during all-hazards events impacting Custer County. - The DHSEM Type 3 IMT is empowered through a delegation of authority to function as the authorized agent of the Custer County

-Board of County Commissioners or the Custer County Sheriff's Office as allowed through county, state, federal, and agency cooperative agreements.
+- Coordinated and activated through the Colorado Division of Homeland Security and Emergency Management (CDHSEM), the Type 3 Incident Management Team (IMT) provides overhead management of incident operations, operational coordination and support, and fiscal accountability for field-based operations during all-hazards events impacting Custer County. - The CDHSEM Type 3 IMT may be empowered through a delegation of authority to function as the authorized agent of the Custer County Board of County Commissioners or the Custer County Sheriff's Office; as allowed through county, state, federal and agency cooperative agreements.